OSU-Carpentry/2020-09-28-okstate/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants have a laptop or desktop computer with a
+  <strong>Requirements:</strong> Participants will need a laptop or desktop computer with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-Software will be accessed through a computing cluster and no advance installation will be needed.</a>
+Software will be accessed through a computing cluster and no advance installation will be needed.
 </p>

 {% comment %}